-As illustrated above the Company invests in in short term government bonds, corporate bonds and commercial paper.
-Since the funds are short term they are not subject to large movements from changes in interest rates.
+As illustrated above the Company invests in in short term government bonds, corporate bonds, and commercial paper.
+Since the funds are short-term, they are not subject to large movements from changes in interest rates.
 The Company does not hold any external borrowings as part of its financial liabilities profile at the balance sheet date so is not exposed to any movement in market interest rates.

-The Investment Committee (and, since 19 April 2018 when the Investment Committee was disbanded, the Board) reviews performance against the investment strategy and their effectiveness on a quarterly basis and the investment strategy is reviewed and approved by the Board annually.
+The Board reviews performance against the investment strategy and their effectiveness on a quarterly basis and the investment strategy is reviewed and approved by the Board annually.
 The quarterly monitoring of asset duration is effective for mitigating against changes in interest rates.

-Any interest rate risk arising on the Company is considered to be minimal.
+Any interest rate risk arising on the Company is minimal.